Maxiviper117/ciphered-backup/README.md

-Below is a sample `README.md` that gives a high-level overview of the project without revealing sensitive details:

----

 # Encrypted Backup Retriever

 A secure tool for retrieving your predetermined backup code using secret inputs.
 The tool leverages standard cryptographic techniques to ensure that only the correct inputs will reveal the backup code.